tomwhite007/rename-angular-component/README.md

 Click 'Rename Angular Component' and then enter a new name.

-The extension converts the text you enter into kebab case for the filename, capital case for the class name, the correct case for the type of selector, and then adds all the existing pre and postfixes back on.
+The extension converts the text you enter into kebab case for the filename, capital case for the class name, the correct case for the type of selector, and then adds all the existing prefixes and suffixes back on.

 ![Rename Angular Component in action](https://cdn.jsdelivr.net/gh/tomwhite007/rename-angular-component@main/assets/rename-angular-component-demo.gif)